ZacharyWesterman/paisley/README.md

 The following is a detailed breakdown of every language feature in Paisley.
 For some hands-on examples of programs, check out the `examples/` or `stdlib/` directories.

+I'd also recommend checking out the [syntax specification](docs/syntax.l) for an organized view of the syntax.

 ## Main program structures

 As a general rule, white space and line endings *do not matter* in Paisley.